aleprada/exposed-assets/README.md

 ```

 **ToDo List**

-* Create a MISP object for exposed assets.
 * Publish a list of Dorks related to ICS/SCADA Cameras.
 * Detect vulnerabilities (CVE) in ZoomEye.
-* Use multi-page search of ZoomEye.
 * Add other search engines (e.g. Censys)